pratiklotia/web-server-using-python-tcp/README.md

 PostData:
 Will open /post.html file by default to edit it.
 This can be changed and assigned dynamically.
 Post edits the html file with the data obtained in request and calls Head_Cont function to send header and data.

+For heavy html files, the page will load very slowly.
+A sample document root directory and contents are added.
+Check the heavy file using: localhost:9994/index2.html